-A. All the rates shown on our product guide are available for let to buy applications.
-The specialist buy to let range products will only be used if the client is purchasing an HMO or multi-unit property.
-We will lend up to 80% LTV and fees can be added to the loan.
+A. All current rates shown on our product guide are available for let to buy applications.
+We will lend up to 75% LTV and fees can be added to the loan.

 Q. Will Keystone accept all let to buy applications?

 A. No, Keystone will only lend if the applicant already has a buy to let property.
-It cannot lend where the loan would be treated as a regulated mortgage.
+We cannot lend where the loan would be treated as a regulated mortgage.

 Q. What if the applicant has lived in this residential property and it is now rented?

-A. If the property has been rented for over 12 months by the applicant and they can prove the rental income that is being received then yes, Keystone can lend.
+A. If the property has been rented out for over 12 months by the applicant and they can prove the amount of rental income that is being received then yes, Keystone can lend.